Project-MONAI/model-zoo/README.md

 ## License

 The MONAI Model Zoo repository follows [Apache License](https://github.com/Project-MONAI/model-zoo/blob/dev/LICENSE), thus you need to follow this license if using any models (include using pre-trained weights, training scripts and so on).
-To use the dataset (if existing) that is mentioned in a model, you may also need to follow the corresponding requirements.
+To use the dataset (if existing) that is mentioned in a model, you may also need to follow the corresponding requirements (please check `docs/license.txt` within the bundle directory).

 ## Contributing